eric-stanley/nodejs-listicle/README.md

 `npm run start:prod` - Start node server in prod mode

-Make sure to update the config settings in `config.env` file which has to be created in the root folder of the project
+Make sure to update the config settings in `config.env` file which has to be created in the root folder of the project.
+To do this, just remove the `.sample` extension in `config.env.sample` and update the values as per need

 To import initial setup data in `production` use `mongorestore --db <databasename> --verbose <path-to-dump-folder-which-is-in-data/prod/dump>`